Core Exercises Create Better Mobility

-Core Exercises.
+The Core Exercises.
 Think of your core muscles as the sturdy central link in a chain connecting your upper and lower body.
-So then, whether you’re hitting a tennis ball or mopping the floor.
-However, the necessary motions either originate in your core or move through it.
+Here, whether you’re hitting a tennis ball or mopping the floor.
+Consequently, the necessary motions either originate in your core or move through it.
 But no matter where the motion starts, it ripples upward and downward to adjoining links of the chain.

 Thus, weak or inflexible core muscles can impair how well your arms and legs function.
 And that saps power from many of the moves you make.
 Also, properly building up your core cranks up the power.
 Here, a strong core also enhances balance and stability.
-Thus, it can help prevent falls and injuries during sports or other activities.
+Furthermore, it can help prevent falls and injuries.
 In fact, a strong, flexible core underpins almost everything you do:

 The Hollow Body Hold